camunda/camunda-docs/docs/self-managed/operational-guides/configure-flow-control/configure-flow-control.md

 ## Fetch current configuration

-Note that the backup API can be reached via the /actuator management port, which by default is 9600.
+The backup API can be reached via the `/actuator` management port, which is 9600 by default.
 The configured context path does not apply to the management port.

 The following endpoint can be used to fetch the flow control configuration: